Monica and Friends: Related works

-Media

 Publications

 Monica and Friends and its related works are released in a number of different books.
 Firstly, they were published by Editora Abril, from 1970 to 1986, then Editora Globo, from 1987 to 2006.
 From 2007 on, Panini Comics was chosen to keep the publications.
 So far there are comic books starring many characters, among the best known and sold are the characters of Monica, Jimmy Five, Smudge, Maggy and Chuck Billy, plus almanacs with republication of classic stories with varying characters.
 In 2015 was released an app for smartphones gathering more than 500 editions of comics franchise for download.